Go to page content

 • Open bite: The upper and lower front teeth do not overlap, creating a space between them.
 An open bite can also occur on the sides of the mouth.

-Symptoms of Misaligned Teeth
+Symptoms of misaligned teeth

 The key to managing malocclusion is early detection and diagnosis.
 For example, you may notice you have misaligned teeth when you observe your smile in the mirror.
 Any alignment issue can also cause your facial structure to shift.
 However, some problems may be indiscernible if you can’t view your side profile or peek inside your mouth.